influxdata/docs-v2/content/influxdb/cloud/query-data/execute-queries/query-sample-data.md

 Choose from the following sample datasets:

-- Air sensor sample data
+- **Air sensor sample data**
-  Explore, visualize, and monitor humidity, temperature, and carbon monoxide levels in the air.
+  - Explore, visualize, and monitor humidity, temperature, and carbon monoxide levels in the air.
-- Bird migration sample data
+- **Bird migration sample data**
-  Explore, visualize, and monitor the latitude and longitude of bird migration patterns.
+  - Explore, visualize, and monitor the latitude and longitude of bird migration patterns.
-- NOAA NDBC data
+- **NOAA NDBC data**
-  Explore, visualize, and monitor NDBC's observations from their buoys.
+  - Explore, visualize, and monitor NDBC's observations from their buoys.
 This data observes air temperature, wind speed, and more from specific locations.
-- NOAA water sample data
+- **NOAA water sample data**
-  Explore, visualize, and monitor temperature, water level, and more from specific locations.
+  - Explore, visualize, and monitor temperature, water level, and more from specific locations.
-- USGS Earthquake data
+- **USGS Earthquake data**
-  Explore, visualize, and monitor earthquake monitoring data.
+  - Explore, visualize, and monitor earthquake monitoring data.
 This data includes alerts, cdi, quarry blast, magnitide, and more.

 For more information, see our [sample data](/influxdb/cloud/reference/sample-data/).

 ## Explore sample data
-Use the [Data Explorer](/influxdb/cloud/visualize-data/explore-metrics/) to query and visualize data in demo data buckets.
+Use the [Data Explorer](/influxdb/cloud/visualize-data/explore-metrics/) to query and visualize data in sample data buckets.

 In the navigation menu on the left, click **Explore (Data Explorer)**.